-In an ancient city where church spires spike the sky from amid a medley of medieval and modern buildings, it’s easy to pass by Magdalen Chapel with hardly a second glance.
-But the small, unassuming chapel is worth stopping for—its stained glass offers a literal window into the past.
+In a city where church spires spike the sky from amid a medley of medieval and modern buildings, it’s easy to pass by Magdalen Chapel with hardly a second glance.
+But the unassuming chapel is worth stopping for—its stained glass offers a literal window into the past.

 Magdalen Chapel has the only stained glass that survived the Scottish Reformation in its original location.
 The building’s central window contains four stained glass shields, including one that represents the Royal Arms of Scotland and the arms of Mary of Guise, the mother of Mary Queen of Scots.
 The Scottish Reformation led to the destruction or removal of most religious art in favor of less extravagant decor, making this rare, colorful relic an architectural anomaly.